 In the Block sidebar, you can choose to Display thumbnails, Display date, and Display context.

 You can also use the slider to change the number of related posts to display.
-By default, the maximum number to be displayed is 3.
+The maximum number that can be displayed is 6.

 - Related content will not appear unless we think we can show at least 3 good results (to avoid simply cross-linking posts with one another).

 - Related content is automatically generated based on the content of the post and any tags or categories if they exist.

 - This feature uses the WordPress.com infrastructure and mirrors your content there for indexing.
 If you see intermittent issues only affecting certain posts, you can request a reindex of your site by clicking on Perform full sync at the bottom of your WordPress.com settings → Manage connection page.